 Bottle Beach State Park is a 75-acre day-use park with 6,000 feet of shoreline on Grays Harbor.
 The open tide flats are the park's most significant feature.
 The park sits on the site of Ocosta by the Sea, a ghost town once slated to be the Pacific Coast terminus of the Northern Pacific Railroad and a major port city.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

-Bottle Beach State Park is located on the historic town site of Ocosta.
-Near the end of the 19th century, plans were made to establish a deep water port in the Grays Harbor area.
-The Northern Pacific Railroad chose Ocosta for its Pacific Ocean terminus, thus providing an avenue for imports and exports to find their way by land.
-As the boom ensued, prospective investors from the east were solicited, "...nothing can prevent making this the most important harbor north of San Francisco, if not the chief harbor of this Pacific Coast," read an early advertisement.
+Bottle Beach State Park is set on the historic town site of Ocosta.
+Near the end of the 19th century, plans were made to establish a deep water port in the area, and the Northern Pacific Railroad chose Ocosta for its Pacific terminus of the transcontinental railway.
+This move would have helped importers and exporters expand into and out of the country’s interior.
+As the boom ensued, prospective investors from the east were solicited, “...nothing can prevent making this the most important harbor north of San Francisco, if not the chief harbor of this Pacific Coast,” read an early advertisement.

 In 1890, Northern Pacific purchased much of the town property and began selling lots.
 On May 1, the first day of sales, more than 90,000 dollars’ worth of lots were sold.
 Soon, the Ocosta settlement sprouted a school, three hotels, three churches, a bank, a post office, the Ocosta Lumber Company and the Ocosta Brewing Company.
 By 1894, the town had more than 400 residents.